 I lay still, gasping for breath and uselessly prayed under my breath that he would go away and leave me alone.
 My eyes were closed when he dealt a vicious kick to my ribs.
 The explosion of pain in my side made me cry out involuntarily.
 I looked up at Manny standing over me and was repulsed by the arousal gleaming in his black button eyes.
 It was the same look I saw in Dom’s eyes as he assaulted me.

 The old me would have been petrified laying there alone and helpless with a violent predator bending over me.
 I felt no fear.
 My anger had been ignited and was beginning to simmer.
 I lay there memorizing his face.
-One way or another, I would get away from that freak of nature and then, when he least expected it I’d even the score.
+One way or another, I would get away from that freak of nature and then, when he least expected it, I would even the score.

 First things first, I had needed to find a weapon.
 The handles of Tammy’s purse had somehow wrapped themselves around my arm, restricting movement and reminding me of its presence.
 Maybe there’s something in it that I can use to get him off me.
 It was already open.
 Manny began unbuttoning his belt buckle and I had to force myself to lay still, willing myself not to allow the thought of sexual assault to make me frantic.
 It wouldn’t be wise to try checking the purse until he was completely distracted.
 Otherwise, he would take it away from me.
 I looked around and there was nothing else within reach.

 Manny pulled the belt free of his pants and straddled my stomach.
-He put the belt around my neck and with one hand began twisting the belt around his meaty hand.
-I had to move quickly before I lost consciousness again.
+He looped the belt around my neck and with one hand began twisting the belt around his meaty hand.
+I had to move quickly, before I lost consciousness again.
 Clumsily, I used one hand to move the purse down my arm until I could get my hand inside and frantically pawed through its contents.

 Two times, I latched onto what felt like a pen and cast it aside searching for a knife.
 As my eyesight blurred, I resigned myself to using the pen, hoping it at least had a sharp nib.
 Without looking, I thumbed off the lid, wrestled my hand out of the purse and jammed the tip of the pen into his leg with my thumb on the button to keep the nib extended.
 Manny yelled and fell backwards off of me with the pen still sticking out of his leg.